shiroichiheisen/Utils-Various-Arduino/README.md

 ```
 enableDebug(115200);
 //To enable the debug function just call the function with the baudrate of your serial monitor.
-//To disable the debug function just call the function with 0.
 ```

 After declaring, you can send data so serial via the debug function: